lobianco/ALAlertBanner/README.md

 ### Tested Environments

 ALAlertBanner has been tested to work on iOS 5.0, 5.1 and 6.0 (simulator), iOS 6.1 (device), and iOS 7.0 (simulator) with ARC enabled.
+It has **NOT** been tested on iOS 4.3 but it should work.
+If you have a 4.3 device and can verify this, please get in touch with me.

 ## Example Usage